Byron/gitoxide/crate-status.md

 ### git-config
 * [x] read
     * zero-copy parsing with event emission
-    * all config values as per the `git-config-value` crate
+    * all config values as per the `gix-config-value` crate
     * **includeIf**
       * [x] `gitdir`,  `gitdir/i`, and `onbranch`
       * [ ] `hasconfig`